kstenerud/streamux/streamux-specification.md

     llllllrt

-##### Length

-The length field refers to the number of useful octets in the payload portion of this chunk (the message chunk header itself does not count towards the length).
-The actual size of the payload section will be a multiple of the payload size if it was negotiated to a value other than 0 during the [negotiation phase](#negotiation-phase), but the padding will not be included in the length.

 ##### Request ID

 The request ID field is a unique number that is generated by the requesting peer to differentiate the current request from other requests that are still in-flight (IDs that have been sent to the peer but have not yet received a response, or have been canceled but not yet cancel acked).
 The requesting peer must not re-use IDs that are currently in-flight.